-- 1. Storage of Lamps Designate an area within your facility to store lamps. - Storage locations should be away from high-traffic areas. - Larger facilities may need more than one location for easier access. - Storage rooms should be clean, dry and free of broken lamp debris. - Areas should ideally have an air handling system that is independent from the rest of the building that does not re-circulate air or reintroduce air through vents and intakes.

-2. Handling Lamps

-- Trained employees should remove lamps carefully to prevent breakage. - Spent lamps should immediately be stored in a sturdy container. - Spent lamps should not be left in a position or in an area where they can be easily broken.

-3. Storage of Lamps - Lamps can be put back into original boxes, or specially made lamp containers can be purchased for lamp storage.

-- Containers should be closed, structurally sound, and constructed to provide protection from breakage during storage and transportation. - Containers should lack evidence of leaks, spills or damage that could cause leaks or a release of mercury. - Containers should be stable and stored in such a way that they will not easily tip over. - Do not pack too many lamps into a container the pressure could lead to breakage. - Do not stack containers too high addition weight of the pile could crush lamps on the bottom. - Do not tape lamps together or use rubber bands. - Clearly identify containers of lamps (e.g., Waste Lamps) - Close and securely seal containers with tape.

-4. Handling Broken Lamps - Broken lamps release mercury and may present health hazards.
-Follow MIOSHA, EPA, and state regulations when managing broken lamps.

-- Create procedures for reporting and managing broken lamps.
+- 1. Storage of Lamps Designate an area within your facility to store lamps. - Storage locations should be away from high traffic areas. - Larger facilities may need more than one location for easier access. - Storage rooms should be clean, dry and free of broken lamp debris. - Areas should ideally have an air handling system that is independent from the rest of the building that does not re-circulate air or reintroduce air through vents and intakes. - 2.
+Handling Spent Lamps Employees should know whom to call if a lamp is burned out. - Trained employees should remove lamps carefully to prevent breakage. - Spent lamps should immediately be stored in a sturdy container. - Spent lamps should not be left in a position or in an area where they can be easily broken. - 3.
+Storage of Spent Lamps Spent lamps can be put back into original boxes, or specially made lamp containers can be purchased for spent lamp storage. - Containers should be closed, structurally sound, and constructed to provide protection from breakage during storage and transportation. - Containers should lack evidence of leaks, spills, or damage that could cause leaks or a release of mercury. - Containers should be stable and stored in such a way that they will not easily tip over. - Do not pack too many lamps into a container the pressure could lead to breakage. - Do not stack containers too high additional weight of the pile could crush lamps on the bottom. - Do not tape lamps together or use rubber bands. - Clearly identify containers of spent lamps (e.g., Waste Lamps or Used Lamps) - Close and securely seal containers with tape. - 4.
+Handling Broken Lamps Broken lamps release mercury and may present health hazards.
+Follow MIOSHA, EPA, and state regulations when managing broken lamps. - Create procedures for reporting and managing broken lamps.
 Post these procedures in areas where fluorescent lamps are handled or stored. - Follow the clean-up procedure at www.epa.gov/mercury/spills/index.htm#fluorescent.
-Clean-up procedures (specific instructions and clean-up contact) should be posted in areas where fluorescent lamps are handled or stored. - Keep broken lamps in a sealed container, and keep the container in a cool place, away from high-traffic areas, preferably outdoors. - Keep cleaning implements used for broken lamps in the room or area and do not use them elsewhere in the facility. - Do not open containers of broken lamps to add or remove broken lamps.
+Clean up procedures (specific instructions and clean up contact) should be posted in areas where fluorescent lamps are handled or stored. - Keep broken lamps in a sealed container, and keep the container in a cool place, away from high traffic areas, preferably outdoors. - Keep cleaning implements used for broken lamps in the room or area and do not use them elsewhere in the facility. - Do not open containers of broken lamps to add or remove broken lamps.